badabing2005/PixelFlasher/README.md

 - Simple UI interface, click and go.
 No more command line, no more placing all files in one directory.
 - `boot.img` management UI, select the boot.img file to patch and click the patch button.
-Fully Automated [patching](images/Patching%20boot.png) with Magisk (without user interaction) and perform upgrades without losing root.
+Fully Automated patching with Magisk (without manual steps) and perform upgrades without losing root.
 No more manually extracting files transferring to the phone, patching / re-flashing and doing multiple reboots.
 No more setting airplane mode and clearing storage to retain Safetynet passing.
 - Display details of `boot.img`.